redpesk-core/afb-cmake-modules/docs/dev_guide/1_Quickstart.md

 ## Targets PROPERTIES

-You should set properties on your targets that will be used to package your apps in a widget file that could be installed on an AGL system.
+Targets properties is used to determine nature of targets and where they will be stored in the package that will be build.

 Specify what is the type of your targets that you want to be included in the widget package with the property **LABELS**: